-Research: Improving AFM Data Reliability in Nanoelectronics Research, Utilizing Negative-Stiffness Vibration Isolation
+Improving AFM Data Reliability in Nanoelectronics Research

-Jim McMahon

-It was long after 1977 that the name nanoelectronics actually came into use, but Dr. David K. Ferry was already actively engaged in developing some of the world's smallest transistors in the latter 1970s.
-The field, called Ultra-Small Devices at that time, was in its infancy, and Dr. Ferry's research team was one of only four select groups around the world aggressively researching the limits of small electronic devices.
+Negative-Stiffness Vibration Isolation Eliminates Ultra-Low Environmental Frequencies and Improves Data Set Integrity by Jim McMahon t was long after 1977 that the name "nanoelectronics" came into use, though Dr. David K. Ferry was already actively engaged in developing some of the world's smallest transistors.
+The field, which at the time was called "Ultra-Small Devices", was in its infancy and Dr. Ferry's research team was one of only four select groups researching the limits of small electronic devices.